6 Habits Successful People Never Do Twice

 5. Neglecting your inner life

-We are what we think and feel and research indicates that happiness and fulfilment are mainly fueled by how we control our inner game.
+We are what we think and feel and research indicates that happiness and fulfilment are mainly fuelled by how we control our inner game.
 Successful people quickly learn that who you are on the inside and, in particular, how you manage your internal dialogue has a significant impact on the manifestation of your external circumstances.

 It’s important that you quickly identify your own negative patterns which cause you the most mistakes and take measures to cease repeating them again.
 Whether it is indulging negative thought processes, lack of rest, or not learning to manage your chimp (your animal instincts) you need to take action on how to stop.
 This audiobook is a great place to start and you can even get it for free if you start a free trial with Audible.